Grandson:Two narrative threads

 - The Pokémon Best Wishes anime series has done this, with the Team Rocket trio occasionally stopping their usual pursuit of Ash's group and instead operating a long-term mission elsewhere.
 Their plotline progresses while Ash's does, and eventually the two merge together for a finish.

-- To Aru Majutsu no Index has Touma, Accelerator, and Shiage having their own crazy adventures in Academy City and later Russia.
+- A Certain Magical Index has Touma, Accelerator, and Shiage having their own crazy adventures in Academy City and later Russia.
 Volume 1 of "New Testament" is the first time all three of them meet at the same time.

-- .hack.
+- Dot Hack.
 In SIGN, there are a few characters who genuinely stick to a certain group.
 Sora and BT, Subaru and Silver Knight, and Mimiru and Bear (and later Tsukasa).
 The episode will shift focus between these groups, with some of the less trustworthy characters linking the stories.